-Every adult in need of safeguarding has the right to live their life free from abuse.
+Every adult has the right to live their life free from abuse.

 Legislative Context

 To support a multi-agency approach, North West Leicestershire District Council (NWLDC) has produced this safeguarding policy in order to acknowledge its duty to protect adults with care and support needs (see below) as part of delivering services to the local and wider community.